 A few days later, another event occurred that pushed Kennedy farther towards a major acceleration of the Space Race.
 On 17 April 1961, CIA-organized Cuban counter-revolutionary forces invaded Cuba, landing at the Bay of Pigs with the goal of overthrowing Fidel Castro's new Communist regime.
 The whole exercise was a bungle and Castro crushed the invaders.
 The result was a personal humiliation for Kennedy.
 The Kennedys were hypercompetitive; humiliations were simply unacceptable.
 Space seemed like a "new frontier" where the US could reassert itself, a way that the US could demonstrate strength and resolve to the Soviets without pointing a gun at their heads and raising tensions.

 On 20 April, JFK asked Lyndon Johnson: "Is there any ... space program that promises dramatic results which we could win? ...
 Do we have a chance of beating the Soviets by putting a laboratory in space, or a trip around the Moon, or by a rocket to land on the Moon, or by a rocket to go to the Moon and back with a man?"
-Johnson was a loud Texas tornado of energy, and he immediately organized a two-week assessment of the options.
+Johnson was a high-volume Texas tornado of energy, and he immediately organized a two-week assessment of the options.
 Of course, von Braun was an important contributor to the debate.
-In a memorandum dated 29 April 1961, von Braun told Johnson that "we do not have a good chance of beating the Soviets to a manned laboratory in space," but "we have a sporting chance of sending a three-man crew around the moon ahead of the Soviets," and "we have an excellent chance of beating the Soviets to the first landing of a crew on the Moon."
+In a memorandum dated 29 April 1961, von Braun told Johnson that "we do not have a good chance of beating the Soviets to a crewed laboratory in space," but "we have a sporting chance of sending a three-man crew around the moon ahead of the Soviets," and "we have an excellent chance of beating the Soviets to the first landing of a crew on the Moon."

 However, von Braun believed that a lunar landing was the best option for trumping the Soviets because "a performance jump by a factor 10 over their present rockets is necessary to accomplish this feat.
 While today we do not have such a rocket, it is unlikely that the Soviets have it."
 He suggested that "with an all-out crash effort, I think we could accomplish this objective in 1967/1968."
 Von Braun's point of view carried the day.BACK_TO_TOP

-* In the meantime, the US was getting ready to make their own first manned space shot.
+* In the meantime, the US was getting ready to make their own first crewed space shot.
 On the morning of 5 May 1961, Alan Shepard walked up to the launchpad of his Mercury Redstone, a high-tech Cold War gladiator in his silver space suit.
 He climbed in the Mercury capsule, patriotically named FREEDOM 7, perched on top of a Redstone booster on the launch pad at Cape Canaveral.
 The "7" was not, as it was publicly assumed, a reference to the Mercury 7 astronauts; it was just that it was the seventh Mercury capsule built.
 However, the number "7" would be carried by later Mercury flights as sort of a good-luck charm.

 Glenn was there in white coveralls to pack Shepard in.
 It was a tight fit: the joke was that astronauts didn't ride in the Mercury capsule, they wore it.
 It was all the more cramped because Shepard was carrying a personal parachute, somebody having figured out some "corner cases" where it could be useful.
-The situations were very unlikely and the parachute would be dropped from following Mercury shots.
+The situations were very unlikely, and the parachute would be dropped from following Mercury shots.

-When Shepard got settled he saw a girlie pinup and a placard reading NO HANDBALL PLAYING IN THIS AREA on the control panel.
+When Shepard got settled, he saw a girlie pinup and a placard reading NO HANDBALL PLAYING IN THIS AREA on the control panel.
 Glenn pulled down the pinup and placard and was grinning as he locked up the capsule; Shepard was surprised, having never suspected that the straight-arrow Glenn could be a prankster.
 In any case, von Braun's Project Adam, contemptuously described by Hugh Dryden as a "circus stunt", was now about to become reality, and the prestige of the United States rode on the mission.